WWE brand extension: 2002 split

 Following the end of the angle at Survivor Series, the WWF executed their alternate plan, which was to separate the two shows themselves: previously, wrestlers appeared on both Raw and SmackDown, but with this extension, wrestlers would be exclusive to only one show.
 Only the Undisputed WWF Champion and the WWF Women's Champion were exempt and could appear on both shows.
 This would change as both championships were later assigned to a brand.

 The brand extension began on March 25, 2002, with a draft on Raw and went into effect one week later on April 1.
 On May 6, 2002, the WWF was renamed to World Wrestling Entertainment (WWE, which became an orphaned initialism in 2011).
 On June 13, 2006, after an Extreme Championship Wrestling reunion pay-per-view and video releases, WWE announced an addition to its prime time programming with ECW on Sci-Fi.
 The new ECW brand launched in May 2006 and served as a third brand, and a revival of the original ECW promotion.
 Both instances of the brand extensions required that representatives of each brand draft "superstars" (terminology used by the company to refer to its contracted personnel) onto each brand in a draft lottery.

 2006 ECW introduction

 After WWE bought all the assets of Extreme Championship Wrestling (ECW) in 2003, the company began releasing DVDs promoting the original ECW.
 Soon afterwards, the company promoted two ECW reunion shows for ECW alumni, entitled ECW One Night Stand in 2005 and in 2006.

 On May 25, 2006, WWE announced a launch of a new brand, ECW, a revival of the former 1990s promotion.
-The new brand debuted on Sci Fi on June 13, 2006, with its final episode on February 16, 2010, on the rebranded Syfy.
+The new brand debuted on Syfy on June 13, 2006, with its final episode on February 16, 2010, on the rebranded Syfy.
 The ECW brand was dissolved and its show was replaced the following week with the reality series, WWE NXT.